Chrome Extensions and You

 Chrome extensions are programs that can be installed onto Google’s Chrome browser to augment an interface or functionality.
 Other popular browsers like Safari, Edge, and Firefox also allow browser extensions, but since they all work pretty much the same, we’ll just discuss them as published for Chrome here.

 In addition to browser extensions, you may have also heard of “plugins” or “add-ons”.
 At one point plugin referred to an extension that adds a new feature to the browser, but is now often used interchangeably with extension.
 In addition to browsers, WordPress and other large applications allow developers to publish plugins.
-Add-ons are most often defined as extensions developed by the publisher of a site to add a new functionality to it.
+Add-ons are most typically defined as extensions developed by the publisher of a site to extend its functionality.
 The terminology has morphed over the years and isn’t universally agreed upon, however.
-So just know that, if referenced along with a browser, all of the above -- extensions, plugins, add-ons -- all fall loosely under “browser extensions”.
+So just know that, if referenced along with a browser, all of the above – extensions, plugins, add-ons – all fall loosely under the term “browser extensions”.

 What do Chrome Extensions do?

 A Chrome extension typically solves a single pain point for its users, by design.
 Since an extension typically runs the entire time you’re using your browser, it needs to be as simple as possible to avoid slowing down or otherwise negatively impacting your browsing experience.
-Google stipulates that extensions “.. fulfill>single purpose that is narrowly defined and easy to understand.”Let’s say your native tongue is Kilngon, which isn’t supported by Google Translate.
+Google stipulates that extensions “... fulfill asingle purpose that is narrowly defined and easy to understand.”Let’s say your native tongue is Klingon, which isn’t supported by Google Translate.
 You could build a Chrome extension that translates the text you see in Chrome into Klingon.
-Even the more sophisticated ones, like Honey, which finds coupon codes for sales items in the shopping sites you visit, essentially performs but a single service for its users.
+Even the more sophisticated ones, like Honey, which finds coupon codes for sales items in the shopping sites you visit, essentially performs a single service for its users.

 Browser Extensions vs Page Extensions

-For purposes of discussing range of functionality we can group extensions into two buckets: Browser Extensions and Page Extensions.
-Browser Extensions address use cases involving visits to multiple websites and can apply either to all of the pages you view in Chrome, or to features of Chrome itself.
+For purposes of discussing a range of functionality, we can group extensions into two buckets: Browser Extensions and Page Extensions.
+Browser Extensions address use cases involving visits to multiple websites and can apply either to all of the pages you view in Chrome or to features of Chrome itself.
 Page Extensions, on the other hand, augment the functionality or interface of a specific website, like Amazon.com.